armorcommander/caesar-cipher/README.md

 - Encryption String
   - String input missing
   - Not a string
+  - string has any invalid characters
-  - string has invalid characters
+  - string has all invalid characters
+  - Not an empty string
   - Longer than max length

 - Encryption Offset